Krishnaraj2003/PyUJQ/README.md

 # UJQ
-Universal Job Queue or UJQ in short is a Redis based Simple MultiPlatform Job management library build.
+Universal Job Queue or UJQ in short is a Redis based Simple MultiPlatform Job management library.
 This Library is light weight and build for working with microservices.
 Currently we have Node and Python implementation of Library.
 C# and Java are in pipeline.
 ## Benifits
 1. Jobs can be created and processed by different application or services
 2. Auto trigger when job is created